sritchie73/ukbnmr/README.md

 There are three groups of functions in this package: (1) data extraction, (2) removal of technical variation, and (3) recomputing derived biomarkers and computing additional biomarker ratios.

-All functions can be applied directly to UK Biobank data that has been decrypted and converted into a .csv or .txt file using the [ukbconv](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=accessing_data_guide) tool or processed with the [ukbtools](https://cran.r-project.org/package=ukbtools) R package.
+All functions are designed to be applied directly to the UK Biobank phenotype data on the [UK Biobank Research Analysis Platform](https://ukbiobank.dnanexus.com/landing) after the NMR metabolomics fields have been extracted using the [Table Exporter](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/accessing-data/accessing-phenotypic-data#create-a-tsv-or-csv-file-using-table-exporter) tool.

+This package also works with datasets predating the Research Analysis Platform, which have been extractedusing the [ukbconv](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=accessing_data_guide) tool or processed with the [ukbtools](https://cran.r-project.org/package=ukbtools) R package.

 This package also provides a `data.frame` of biomarker information, loaded as `nmr_info`, and a `data.frame` of sample processing information, loaded as `sample_qc_info`.
 See `help("nmr_info")` and `help("sample_qc_info")` for details on column contents.